 “As the lines between real and virtual worlds converge, the environments in which dating and the associated conversations take place will shift too.
 But we’ll still see harassment-related issues defined by context and environment – the platform used and the conversations being had.
 “Ultimately, wherever there’s a system, people will abuse it.
 This is why the only real solution is education and awareness – to normalize discussion of sexual harassment; in conjunction with other proactive, rather than prohibitive, measures.”

 To change things, we need to be able to have honest and open discussions about sexual harassment and make it clear that it does exist online as much as anywhere else.
 According to Chris, education is a key component to making this happen, but the onus shouldn’t just be on public service and charity campaigns.
 Technology companies have a role to play too.

 “App and site developers have an incredible opportunity to push progress forward and provide their users with information on acceptable behaviors, videos, links, and insights,” explains Chris.
 “But it’s about being proactive too; setting standards and expectations.”

 Chris also points out that most apps’ Terms & Conditions only cover behaviors relating to the app and the users — not between users and other users, which is why community standards are important.

 “I think that it’s important to have standards that users abide by too.
 Facebook does this.
 So does the dating app Chappy.
 Additionally, awareness of differences is important.
 Grindr has just included options to allow users to define their preferred personal pronouns.
-To help educate those curious but don’t fully understand these issues, there’s an info button on the same page that explains what this all means and why people would specify that information.”
+To help educate those who are curious but don’t fully understand these issues, there’s an info button on the same page that explains what this all means and why people would specify that information.”